chrisvoll/chrisvolldotcom/src/pages/08-19-2017-build-with-gatsby/index.md

 Running the setup script is painless and presents me with a nicely-structured boilerplate project.
 Diving in, I'm already noticing a couple things:

 1. There's almost no configuration.
-The project starts out with a small `gatsby-config.js` file with the project title an a minimal list of plugins.
+The project starts out with a small `gatsby-config.js` file with the project title and a minimal list of plugins.

 2. Everything is templated out using React.
 Neat!